rust-lang/rust/doc/tutorial-tasks.md

 TODO: Need discussion of `future_result` in order to make failure modes useful.

-But not all failure is created equal.
+But not all failures are created equal.
 In some cases you might need to abort the entire program (perhaps you're writing an assert which, if it trips, indicates an unrecoverable logic error); in other cases you might want to contain the failure at a certain boundary (perhaps a